aleki-musyoki/group-project-final/README.md

 # group-project-final
 A simple, elegant and static website for a fashion company that was part of a group project in my introductory Web Design Class

+WHAT I LEARNT:

+- Complex CSS rules such as media queries.

+- Bootstrap 4 to handle the responsiveness of the website.

 MY CONTRIBUTION: